 Regardless of the type of equipment required, it is important that all head protection is routinely inspected for cracks or dents and damaged helmets replaced immediately as they will not offer adequate protection.

 Face And Eye Protection

-Face protection on construction sites includes face protectors that prevent harmful particles from entering the lungs.
+Face protection on construction sites includes face protectors that prevent harmful particles from entering the lungs that can cause illnesses such as occupational asthma and other respiratory illnesses.
 This equipment includes various types of masks or ventilators.

 Eye protection is vital to protect construction workers eyes from hazards such as chemical spills, flying projectiles, dust particles and vapour fumes that can irritate the eyes.

 Face and eye protective equipment must be worn at all times while on the construction site by construction workers, supervisors, and visitors to the site.

 All ventilators must be regularly inspected to ensure that they are still effective at filtering out hazardous substances, and safety glasses must be regularly inspected for cracks or breaks in the material.